eirikhalvard/dotfiles/README.md

 # Dotfiles

 Welcome to my dotfiles 🌅

 ## About

-My current setup is only tested on MacOS.
-I use a combination of iTerm, neovim and tmux.
+My current setup is only tested on MacOS

 ### Structure